HewlettPackard/oneview-redfish-toolkit/README.md

 ## Logging

-Logging configuration can be found in `logging.ini` file.
+Logging configuration can be found in `logging.conf` file.
 The provided configuration enables INFO level at both console and file output (which will generate a `redfish.log` file).

 ## Configuration

-In order to start up oneview-redfish-toolkit service, there is some mandatory configuration at `redfish.ini` file to provide as explained below:
+In order to start up oneview-redfish-toolkit service, there is some mandatory configuration at `redfish.conf` file to provide as explained below:

 * `redfish` section